lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-reports.md

    >[!NOTE]
    >
-   >Usage report is present by default in Brand Portal.
+   >Usage report is a default report generated in Brand Portal.
 It can not be created or deleted.
 However, you can create, download and delete the Download, Expiration, Publish, Link Share, and User Logins reports.

-   To view a report, tap/click the report link.
+   To view a report, click the report link.
 Alternatively, select the report, and tap/click the View icon from the toolbar.

-   **[!UICONTROL Usage Report]** displays information about the number of current Brand Portal users, the storage space occupied by all the assets, and the total assets count in Brand Portal.
+   **[!UICONTROL Usage Report]** displays information about the number of active Brand Portal users, the storage space occupied by all the assets, and the total assets count in Brand Portal.
+The brand portal users who are not assigned to any product profile in the Admin Console are considered as inactive users and are not reflected in the **[!UICONTROL Usage Report]**.
    The report also displays the permitted capacity for each of these information metrics.

    ![](assets/usage-report.png)